0dot0repeating/dakka/README.md

 it in the bud and restructure everything, cleaning up extraneous code, streamlining things, and so on and so forth.

 For the most part, everything's back in and them some.
-The only big thing left, score rewards, is coming within a day or two.
-Which means that this message will still be here a month from now.
+All that's left is some CVars that I don't think anyone even used anyway, so the mod might be seeing an actual release for the first time in over a year.

+Most of that year was spent in hiatus.
+I'm not *that* slow of a developer.

 ## So what *is* in so far?